TechSquidTV/Hermes/docs/DEPLOYMENT.md

 3. **Direct links** to GitHub releases for easy access to changelogs
 4. **Pre-release messaging** when no releases have been published yet

-#### Integration with Release Process

-The version status feature automatically integrates with the release workflows:

-- Updates are detected when new tags are pushed (`hermes-app-v*`, `hermes-api-v*`)
-- Version comparison uses semantic versioning (MAJOR.MINOR.PATCH)
-- Links point to the correct release pages in the monorepo

 #### Deployment Considerations

 - **Docker Images**: Version status works with any deployment method (Docker, manual, etc.)